Ali-Nategh/mytones_proj/README.md

     ```
         npm install
     ```
-    And after that you can run the server with nodemon useing the command:
+    Then that you can run the server with nodemon useing the command:
     ```
         npm run dev
     ```
 You might also need to generate the prisma client(not sure if this is required):
     ```
         npx prisma generate
     ```